Buried Pipeline Modeling in PASS/START-PROF

 3.3 Liquefied Soil Properties

-START-PROF automatically calculates the properties of the liquefied soil (suspended soil particles in the water).
-Please see soil spring property description below
+PASS/START-PROF automatically calculates liquefied soil properties (suspended soil particles in water).
+See soil spring property descriptions below.

 4 Soil Support Model